learn-co-curriculum/crafting-html-docs-readme/README.md

 ### Basic HTML Document Structure

 All HTML documents begin with a "doctype declaration" tag, which tells our web browser which version of HTML to use.
+HTML is a language that is currently evolving &mdash; just like English.
+When we open "Romeo and Juliet," our expectation is that the "doctype" is "Elizabethan English."
+In the same way "Elizabethan English" has changed to a more modern form, HTML 1.0 was _essentially_ the same as modern HTML5 but had some tags we don't use any more and was lacking some tags we use often today.

 Since it's not wrapping any content, our doctype declaration doesn't require a closing tag.
 To use HTML5, the current up-to-date version, we can simply declare `<!DOCTYPE html>`.

 ```html
 <!DOCTYPE html>